 4. University College London

 The Biosciences Department at UCL is one of the world’s foremost centres for research and training and has one of the largest and most active research environments in the UK.
 It has a community of 500 staff and 300 PhD students engaged in cutting edge research.
-Human Biological Sciences at UCL is ranked 1st in Europe and 3rd in the world.
+Human Biological Sciences at UCL is ranked 2nd in the world and 1st in Europe (Shanghai Ranking's Global Ranking of Academic Subjects 2020).